John Nord: World Class Championship Wrestling (1987)

-American Wrestling Association (1989–1991)
+Return to American Wrestling Association (1989–1990)

 In 1989, he returned to the AWA under the name Yukon John (a lumberjack gimmick where he would come to the ring with an ax, dressed in blue jeans, flannel shirt, animal skin hat and boots).
 He mainly competed in singles matches, until forming a tag team in 1990 with Scott Norton, called The Yukon Lumberjacks.
 They briefly feuded and won a series of matches with The Texas Hangmen.
 They challenged The Destruction Crew for the AWA World Tag Team Title, but won by countout.

-Pacific Northwest Wrestling (1991)
+Pacific Northwest Wrestling (1990)

-After the American Wrestling Association closed in 1991, Nord joined Pacific Northwest Wrestling as "Nord the Barbarian".
+After the American Wrestling Association closed in 1990, Nord joined Pacific Northwest Wrestling as "Nord the Barbarian".
 He formed a tag team with The Grappler called "The Breakfast Club".
 After winning matches, Nord and The Grappler would humiliate their opponents by pouring Cheerios and milk on them.

 World Wrestling Federation (1991–1993)

-In February 1991, Nord joined the World Wrestling Federation (WWF) as The Viking.
+In January 1991, Nord joined the World Wrestling Federation (WWF) as The Viking.
 The following month he was renamed The Berzerker, given Mr. Fuji as a manager, and began feuding with Davey Boy Smith and Jimmy Snuka.
 During his WWF run, Nord utilized a toned-down version of the gimmick of his deceased former partner Bruiser Brody in portraying a clumsy and cartoonish Icelandic Norseman.
 His preferred method of winning matches was by throwing his opponents over the top rope for a countout, all the while holding his wrist, licking his hand, shouting "Huss!
 Huss!", crossing his eyes, and falling flat on his back.
 He wrestled as part of a four-man team in an elimination match at the 1991 Survivor Series pay-per-view event.
 He was the last man eliminated for his team.
 He wrestled in the 1992 Royal Rumble for nine minutes until being eliminated by Hulk Hogan.
 He then feuded with The Undertaker, at one point attempting to stab him with his sword.
 In July 1992, he won a 40-man Battle Royal on WWF Prime Time Wrestling, and challenged Bret Hart for the WWF Championship that November.
 Nord's final appearance was as a participant in a battle royal on the February 15, 1993 edition of Monday Night Raw.

+Super World Sports and WAR (1992)

+While under contract with the WWF, Nord would work for Super World of Sports in Japan in early 1992.
+He would team with Kendo Nagaski.

+In the fall of 1992, he worked for Japan's WAR teaming with former WWF wrestler King Haku.

 All Japan Pro Wrestling and International (1994, 1996)

 In 1994, Nord traveled to Japan where he competed for All Japan Pro Wrestling under his real name.
 There he formed a tag team with Stan Hansen.
 During 1995 he was inactive.

 In 1996 he wrestled in Malaysia as the Viking.
 He lost to Rick Martel on March 5 and also lost to Dick Murdoch on March 6.
-Then he went to South Africa to work for All Star Wrestling.
+Then he went to South Africa to work for All-Star Wrestling.
 Later that year he wrestled in the independent circuit in Texas.